 V-E Day was celebrated in 1945.
 Germany surrendered to the Allied Forces, ending World War II in Europe.
-A surrender document was signed at Reims and became effective one minute past midnight on May 9, 1945.
+A surrender document was signed in Reims, France, and became effective one minute past midnight on May 9, 1945.
 President Harry Truman, whose birthday is today, signed the agreement.
 He stated that the agreement was a wonderful birthday present.
 Children could view an excellent multimedia presentation at: V-E Day.

 United Nations Charter was signed by fifty nations in San Francisco, California, in 1945.
 The United Nations replaced the faltering League of Nations.
 Now 193 members belong to the United Nations.
-Children could see the list of countries now belonging to the United Nations at: http://www.un.org/en/members/.
+Children could see the list of countries now belonging to the United Nations at: https://www.un.org/en/about-us/member-states.

 Atomic bomb was dropped on Hiroshima in 1945.
 The Enola Gay, a B-29 bomber, dropped the bomb that immediately killed 70,000 to 80,000 people.
 Within four months another 90,000 to 140,000 people died from radiation sickness and other complications of the atomic bomb.
 The United States dropped an atomic bomb on Nagasaki on August 15, 1945.
 The Japanese informally surrendered on August 15, 1945 and formally surrendered on September 2, 1945.
 Older students could read Hiroshima by John Hersey.
 The book follows several Japanese citizens after the bomb drop and then about 40 years later.